What Are The Easiest Jobs To Get With No Experience?

 Administrative Assistant

-Administrative assistants help out in offices in many industries, taking calls, answering correspondence, scheduling appointments, entering data, and doing paperwork.
-In time, administrative assistants may be promoted to office managers, executive assistants, or human resource departments.
+Administrative assistants work in offices in many industries, taking calls, answering correspondence, scheduling appointments, entering data, and doing paperwork.
+Over time, they may be promoted to office managers, executive assistants, or human resource departments.

 Pharmacy Technician

 Pharmacy techs fill and label prescriptions, file patient information, take inventory, and process health insurance claims.
-You may be required to take a pharmacy technician certification exam to become certified.
+To become certified, you may be required to take a pharmacy technician certification exam.

 Claims Adjuster

-Claims adjusters inspect vehicles, buildings, and properties when insurance claims are filed.
+When insurance claims are filed, claim adjusters inspect vehicles, buildings, and properties.
 Duties include interviewing clients, taking photos, and filling out paperwork.
 In some states, a licensing exam is required.

 Esthetician

-Estheticians work at spas and salons, where they give clients facials, shape the brows, and provide other beauty treatments.
+Estheticians work at spas and salons, giving clients facials, shape brows, and other beauty treatments.
 You may need to take a course or get certified in order to work as an esthetician.

 Notary Public